bradleyg/nserv/readme.md

 * `sudo npm install nserv -g`

 ## Usage:
-`[sudo] nserv start` - starts running the nserv service
+`nserv start` - starts running the nserv service
-`[sudo] nserv stop`
+`nserv stop`
 `nserv create (domain)` - this will add the domain to nserv proxy table and start proxying requests
 `nserv remove (domain)`
 `nserv list` - lists all applications
 `nserv help`

-You must first start the nserv server: `sudo nserv start`, this will create a http proxy table and route any domains added to it via: `nserv create domain.com`.
-Sudo privileges are required so the proxy server can listen on port 80.
+You must first start the nserv server: `nserv start`, this will create a http proxy table and route any domains added to it via: `nserv create domain.com`.

 After creating an application you will be shown a git remote within the console that you can add to your local repo.
 Once added execute `git push nserv master` and your app will be updated and restarted automatically.